solvingharshproblems/WatchLog/README.md

 Modern distributed systems generate massive volumes of logs.
 Detecting anomalies manually or using rule-based systems is inefficient, non-scalable, and incapable of detecting unknown failures.

-LogWatch solves this problem using:
+WatchLog solves this problem using:

 - Deep Learning (LSTM Autoencoder)
 - Federated Learning (Flower Framework)